Page Content

 From the program director

-We have a diverse, engaged faculty, who are dedicated to the three shields of Mayo Clinic, outstanding patient care, exceptional medical education, and cutting-edge research.
-We offer an unparalleled didactic curriculum, plenty of patients to see with common and uncommon neurological disorders, a strong belief in graduated resident responsibility, and many opportunities to teach and do research.
+We truly have a diverse and committed faculty, dedicated to the three shields of Mayo Clinic with outstanding patient care, exceptional medical education, and cutting-edge research.
+We have a strong belief in graduated resident responsibility, with many opportunities to teach and participate in research.
 Our program offers the flexibility to focus your career as a clinician, clinician-educator, or physician-scientist.

-Thank you for your interest in our Child and Adolescent Neurology Residency training program and we look forward to discussing your career goals with you!
+Thank you for your interest in our Child and Adolescent Neurology Residency program.
+We look forward to discussing your career goals through virtual interviews.

 Child and Adolescent Neurology Residency Program Director